napari/napari/tutorials/viewer.md

 # napari viewer tutorial

-Welcome to the tutorial on the **napari** viewer.
+Welcome to the tutorial on the **napari** viewer!

 This tutorial assumes you have already installed **napari** and know how to launch the viewer.
 For help with installation see our [installation](installation.md) tutorial.
-For help getting started with the viewer see [getting started](getting_started.md) tutorial.
+For help getting started with the viewer see our [getting started](getting_started.md) tutorial.

 This tutorial will teach you about the **napari** viewer, including how to use it on your screen and how the data within it is organised.
 At the end of the tutorial you should understand the both the layout of the viewer on the screen and the data inside of it.

 ## launching the viewer